Louisiana becomes first state to require that Ten Commandments be displayed in public classrooms

 "I hope and I pray that Louisiana is the first state to allow moral code to be placed back in the classrooms," Horton said.
 "Since I was in kindergarten [at a private school], it was always on the wall.
 I learned there was a God, and I knew to honor him and his laws."

 Similar bills requiring the Ten Commandments be displayed in classrooms have been proposed in other states including Texas, Oklahoma and Utah.
-However, with threats of legal battles over the constitutionality of such measures, no state besides Louisiana has had success in making the bills law.
+However, with threats of legal battles over the constitutionality of such measures, no state besides Louisiana has succeeded in making the bills law.

 Legal battles over the display of the Ten Commandments in classrooms are not new.